sngular/kloadgen/README.md

 * **java.security.auth.login.config** : jaas.conf of kafka Kerberos
 * **java.security.krb5.conf** : Kerberos server krb5.conf file
 * **sasl.kerberos.service.name** : Kafka Kerberos service name
+* **auto.register.schemas** : Allow or disallow SchemaRegistry Client to register the schema if missing.

 Above properties are added by default in sampler as those are more significant in terms of performance in most of the cases.
 But you can add other non listed kafka properties with prefix "_".